GrantQuick/BlackbaudSkyApi-RENXT/README.md

 3. Rename the SkyApi.mez file to SkyApi.zip
 4. Open up SkyApi.zip.
 Edit the client_id, client_secret and api_subscription_key files.
 In each file, copy and paste the character strings for the appropriate entity (the client_id, client_secret and api_subscription_key generated when creating a Blackbaud developer account and app) into the correct file.
 Save the changes to each of the three files.
 5. Rename SkyApi.zip back to SkyApi.mez.
-4. Enable the **Custom data connectors** preview feature in Power BI Desktop (under *File | Options and settings | Custom data connectors*ti8.
-Restart Power BI Desktop
+6. Enable the **Custom data connectors** preview feature in Power BI Desktop (under *File | Options and settings | Custom data connectors*).
+7. Restart Power BI Desktop
-9. In Power BI Desktop, click **Get Data > Other > Blackbaud SkyAPi (Beta)**
+8. In Power BI Desktop, click **Get Data > Other > Blackbaud SkyAPi (Beta)**
-10. The first time you use the connector you will need to log in using your Blackbaud account and authorise the app to work with your data.
+9. The first time you use the connector you will need to log in using your Blackbaud account and authorise the app to work with your data.

 ## Supported Endpoints
 Additional endpoints will be added in time.
 Currently the connector supports: